Ed Jucker

-Biography
+Early life

 Jucker was born in Norwood, Ohio.
 He attended the University of Cincinnati as an undergraduate student and played on the school's basketball teams during the 1938, 1939, and 1940 seasons.
 He was the captain of the 1940 team.
 Also, while an undergraduate, Jucker became a member of the Alpha Tau Omega fraternity.

+Early coaching

 Jucker was a professional baseball prospect until he decided to start coaching instead of trying to make it into Major League Baseball.
 His coaching career began at Batavia High in Clermont County, Ohio, east of Cincinnati.
 Following service in the Navy during World War II, he joined the college coaching ranks as assistant basketball coach at the United States Merchant Marine Academy in 1946.
 Two years later, he became head basketball coach at Rensselaer Polytechnic Institute.

 Jucker returned to the University of Cincinnati in 1953 as assistant basketball coach and baseball mentor.
 He directed the UC freshmen to a 67–21 record in six years, while his baseball teams were 87–38 over seven seasons.
 In 1954, Jucker recruited Sandy Koufax at Cincinnati.
 After watching Koufax in his first practice, Jucker got him a work-study scholarship.